Carlos Delgado: Retirement

-On December 7, 2012, the Toronto Blue Jays announced that Delgado would become the 10th person inducted to the club's Level of Excellence.
-The induction occurred on July 21, 2013 at Rogers Centre in Toronto.
-Delgado also threw the ceremonial first pitch for that day's game, with the Toronto Blue Jays playing against the Tampa Bay Rays.
+On December 7, 2012, the Blue Jays announced that Delgado would be the 10th person inducted to the club's Level of Excellence.
+The induction occurred on July 21, 2013, at Rogers Centre in Toronto.
+Delgado threw the ceremonial first pitch for that day's Blue Jays game.

 Career statistics

-In 2,035 games over 17 seasons, Delgado posted a .280 batting average (2,038-for-7,283) with 1241 runs, 483 doubles, 18 triples, 473 home runs, 1,512 runs batted in (RBI), 1,109 bases on balls, .383 on-base percentage and .546 slugging percentage.
+In 2,035 games over 17 seasons, Delgado posted a .280 batting average with 1241 runs, 483 doubles, 18 triples, 473 home runs, 1,512 RBI, 1,109 walks, .383 on-base percentage and .546 slugging percentage.
 He finished his career with a .992 fielding percentage primarily as a first baseman.
 In ten postseason games, he hit .351 (13-for-37) with eight runs, three doubles, four home runs, 11 RBIs and six walks.

 International career

-World Baseball Classic (Puerto Rico)
+Delgado represented the Puerto Rico national team in international competition.
+In the 2006 World Baseball Classic, he singled in his only at-bat of the tournament.
+His role on the Puerto Rican squad was much more prominent at the 2009 World Baseball Classic, where he slashed .438/.625/.938 in 16 plate appearances.
+Delgado led the team with 7 walks and tied with Iván Rodríguez for the most home runs on the team with 2 apiece.

-Delgado appeared in the first edition of the World Baseball Classic in 2006.
-After his retirement, he served as hitting coach for the Puerto Rico national baseball team that represented the island at the 2013 World Baseball Classic.
-He reprised his role as hitting coach for Team Puerto Rico in the 2017 World Baseball Classic.
+After his retirement, he was hitting coach for Puerto Rico in the 2013 World Baseball Classic.
+He reprised his role in the 2017 World Baseball Classic.

 Post-retirement career

 After retiring, Delgado has continued to work in matters closely related to baseball.
 In February 2013, he was announced as the new member of the Board for the Development of the Puerto Rican Full-Time Athlete.
 This agency is directed by the Department of Sports and Recreation of Puerto Rico.

 Also, in March 2013, he served as hitting coach for the Puerto Rico national baseball team that represented the island at the 2013 World Baseball Classic.
 The team finished second in the rankings.
 He reprised his role as hitting coach for Team Puerto Rico in the 2017 World Baseball Classic.

 In his only appearance on the Baseball Hall of Fame ballot in 2015, Delgado received just 3.8% of the vote, below the 5% minimum required to remain on future ballots.
 That same year, he was elected to the Canadian Baseball Hall of Fame.
+In November 2025, it was announced that Delgado would appear on the Contemporary Baseball Era Committee ballot for the Baseball Hall of Fame.